 Note: Elamites inhabited Iran before the Indo-European invasion and admixture formed present-day Iranian population.

 Nilotic African population is visible.
 Nilotic people are renowned for being extremely tall; the worlds’ second tallest ethnic group, behind the Dutch.

-Southern Amerindian population splits into Amazid / Andesid, or ‘Amazonians’ (right) and ‘Other Southern Amerindians’ (left).
+Southern Amerindian population splits into Amazid and Andesid, or ‘Amazonians’ (right) and ‘Other Southern Amerindians’ (left).

-An extra ancestry component, ‘Semid’ (Arab), within the Caucasoid race shifts things around.
-This additional component lessens the amount of Nordid (North European) ancestry, for some reason.
-I don’t know exactly why this occurs but I guess that some ancestry that was previously closer to Nord became closer to Med once the Arab ancestry component was detected.
-This also indicates that Arabs are a distinct group from other Mediterraneans (at least at this level of analysis), and demonstrates that the Middle East and North Africa is a very racially mixed area.
+An extra ancestry component, ‘Semid’ (Arab), within the Caucasoid race lessens the amount of Nordid (North European) ancestry.
+This may be because some ancestry that was previously closer to Nord became closer to Med once the Arab component was detected.
+Note that the ‘Arab’ component is almost entirely absent from Europeans, Caucasians, and northern Middle Easterners (e.g. Turks and Iranians).

 The Kalash of Afghanistan appear as a distinct group.
-They’re sometimes referred to as “Iranian-Nordid” or “Nordic-Iranian,” and are descended from the ancient Andronovo-type (Proto- and early Indo-Iranian) peoples of the region, who were genetically near-identical to modern Russians.
-Even today, many Kalash people (but by no means all) could easily be mistaken for Europeans.
+They are sometimes classified as “Iranian-Nordid” or “Nordic-Iranian.”
+Although they are somewhat of a genetic mystery, they likely share significant ancestry with modern Northern Europeans and partially descend from the ancient Andronovo population.
+To this day, many Kalash (but by no means all) could easily be mistaken for Europeans.

 - 2 demonstrates the African/Eurasian split.